About Us

 History & Who We AreHistory & Who We Are

-Since opening, SAFE Haven for Cats has orchestrated the adoptions of more than 15,300 cats and kittens and spayed or neutered more than 53,000 cats, kittens and small dogs in our clinic.
+Since opening, SAFE Haven for Cats has orchestrated the adoptions of more than 16,000 cats and kittens and spayed or neutered more than 60,000 cats, kittens, and small dogs in our clinic.

-During the 2022-23 fiscal year, 1,323 cats and kittens were adopted; 7,285 cats, kittens and small dogs were sterilized in our clinic; hundreds of animals were fed through our Pet Food Pantry; and 281 cats were temporarily housed in foster care homes.
+During the 2023-24 fiscal year, 1,332 cats and kittens were adopted; 7,930 cats, kittens, and small dogs were sterilized in our clinic; hundreds of animals were fed through our Pet Food Pantry; and 275 cats were temporarily housed in foster care homes.

-The shelter began in the two-car, heated and air-conditioned garage of founder Pam Miller in 1994.
+The shelter began in the two-car, heated, and air-conditioned garage of founder Pam Miller in 1994.
 SAFE Haven’s first 400 cats were adopted from that garage.
 Five years later, SAFE Haven moved to a larger facility in a business center on Durant Road in Raleigh, opening the Triangle’s first permanent no-kill shelter for cats.
 In 2001, the SAFE Care Spay / Neuter Clinic was opened, a major initiative.
 At that time, it was the only freestanding clinic for cats in North Carolina.
 In 2012, SAFE Haven launched a pet food pantry to supply food to low-income households or people experiencing temporary financial hardship who are in danger of having to give up their companion animals.
-SAFE Haven has expanded twice and now occupies rental space in two buildings: one space for the adoption center; the other for the spay / neuter clinic.
+SAFE Haven has expanded twice and now occupies rental space in two buildings: one space for the adoption center and the other for the spay/neuter clinic.

 Community Awards